Make us a destination

 Amish Culture of Holmes County

-Monday We'll map out a route to visit Amish-owned businesses: a candle maker, an Amish General Store, a pine furniture & craft maker, a broom maker & bookstore, a leather belt & purse maker, & a cheese factory (not Amish).
+Monday We'll map out a route to visit Amish-owned businesses: a candle maker, an Amish General Store, a pine furniture & craft maker, a broom maker & bookstore, & a cheese factory (not Amish).

 Tuesday We'll map out a route that includes Amish-owned businesses along with area attractions like: a general store, a basket maker, Lehmans, a bulk foods store, furniture stores, and more.